-Electric boilers are generally rather reliable, but when something does go wrong you will usually require an engineer, as the high voltage electricity which supplies it poses a significant risk.
+Electric boilers and hot water heaters are generally rather reliable, but when something does go wrong you will usually require an engineer, as the high voltage electricity which supplies it poses a significant risk.
 If you are intending to work on the boiler yourself, you must make sure that the power is off and only do so if you are confident.

 To check the heating elements, you will need to use an element tester and a voltage tester to check the current to the elements and whether they are grounded.
 You will need to do this for both elements, regardless of which one you suspect might be faulty.